 Lemon raspberry bellini

-- 1 tsp sugar (or more as needed)
+- 1 teaspoon sugar (or more as needed)

 - Place the raspberries in a small bowl with the sugar and muddle to release the juices and dissolve the sugar.
 Add the lemon juice to help the sugar dissolve - do a quick taste to see it is sweet enough (bearing in mind how sweet your limoncello is).
 If not, add a little more sugar.
 If the sugar doesn't dissolve, warm the mixture gently until it does then leave to cool.